gavinhenderson/AC31009-Component/README.md

 We hope that you can use the Component Pattern inside your own games to great effect!
 Thank you for reading.

+Examples of this in the real world can come from the game engine Unity which uses the component pattern for its game objects.

 <hr>